BobbyPLC/COCO/README.md

 ::DEVELOPMENT::

-COCO is brand new, and it doesn't work!!
+COCO is brand new, and it doesn't work (YET)!!
 Want to be a part of the biggest thing in automation?
 Join up and help out!
 NOOBIES WELCOME!